C2DH/ranketwo/_assignments/social-media-historians/07-twitterascasestudy.en.md

 - <https://web.archive.org/web/20150321230408/https://twitter.com/jack/status/20>

 These two snapshots are versions of the Tweet archived by the [Internet Archive Wayback Machine](https://archive.org/web/).
-In comparison, Jack Dorsey’s tweet, as it is currently displayed on Twitter, is not an archive but rather "live".
-Try to figure out some of the difficulties that archivistes might encounter when they archive social media by comparing those three versions of the same Tweet.
+In comparison, Jack Dorsey’s Tweet (as it is currently displayed on Twitter), is not an archived but a "live" version.
+Try to figure out some of the difficulties that archivistes might encounter when they archive social media by comparing those three versions of the same Tweet in a short response below.

 {:.w-100}
 {:style="height:100px"}